AnsonDev42/MSc-Dissertation-ConGen/README.md

 In order to run the code, make sure you have all the dependencies installed.
 Instructions for set-up and execution are available in the attached files with this document.

-## References

-The in-depth bibliography is available in the dissertation PDF document file.

 ## Abstract

 The objective of the dissertation was to tackle the challenge of diagnosing Major Depressive Disorder (MDD) using neuroimaging data.
 The study focuses on developing and evaluating a Convolutional Variational Autoencoder (CVAE) for feature extraction from brain scans, with an emphasis on identifying neuroimaging biomarkers associated with MDD.